marshallford/no-junit/README.md

     setupTest(String newTitle, int newLineLength, boolean debug)

+#### Results method returns a boolean

+The results method now returns a boolean based on whether or not all the tests were passed.
+I am not sure why this would be useful, but nonetheless I added it.

 #### Changing the line length

 If for whatever reason you would like to change the line separator length of the results section, use `lineLength(int newLineLength)` before calling `NoJUnit.results();`.